 What are the advantages of lean startup methodology?

 Many businesses use the lean startup methodology to determine product viability and gather customer feedback.
 It’s estimated that one in two businesses use the lean startup method.

-Here are some of the ways that using lean startup methodology in comparison with traditional business plans can help your company to grow.
+Here are some of the ways that using The Lean Startup methodology in comparison with traditional business plans can help your company to grow.

 It can get you to market quicker

-Comparing traditional business plans vs lean startups, we would like to point out one of the main highlights.
+Comparing The Lean Startup vs Traditional Business plans vs lean startups, we would like to point out one of the main highlights.
 The key benefit of the lean startup methodology is that you can launch your product or service quickly.
 This can be a great advantage when you are in a very competitive industry or have a highly time-sensitive idea.

 You can pivot more quickly if you need to as well.
 Many companies did this during the pandemic.
 As bars and pubs closed during the lockdown, breweries and distilleries started to use the alcohol they had on-site to produce hand sanitizer instead.